Build a Homelab server using an old laptop

 Installing X Environment

-Because PVE does not have an X environment upon installation, you can only access the terminal.
-However, PVE itself relies on web configuration, which is very inconvenient without network access or another machine.
+Since PVE installation does not include an X environment, one can only enter the terminal.
+However, PVE itself relies on web configuration, which becomes very inconvenient without network access or another machine.

-However, PVE is based on Debian, so we can naturally install an X environment on it, and the official documentation provides methods for installing xfce: Developer_Workstations_with_Proxmox_VE_and_X11
+But PVE is based on Debian, so we can naturally install an X environment on it.
+The official website also provides installation methods for xfce: Developer_Workstations_with_Proxmox_VE_and_X11

 1